Information Aggregation with AI Agents: Results

 While Figure \ref{fig:complexity_effect} demonstrates the magnitude of the final aggregation error, Figure \ref{fig:graph_ext_theory_trajectory} illustrates the dynamic mechanism behind this failure.
 By plotting the empirical price paths against the theoretical myopic equilibrium derived in Section \ref{sec:myopic prices}, we observe a striking breakdown in AI reasoning.
 In the Easy and Medium structures, the High-Intelligence agents tightly track the myopically optimal prices.
 However, in the Hard and Very Hard structures, this tracking collapses.
-Rather than following the theoretical price to 1 or 0, the smartest agents experience cognitive overload and anchor their prices near 0.5, unable to perform the necessary higher-order belief updates.
-Conversely, the erratic price paths of the Low-Intelligence (red) agents demonstrate that any apparent `success' in complex structures is an artifact of noisy trading rather than sophisticated interactive reasoning.
+Rather than following the theoretical price to 1 or 0, the smartest agents anchor their prices near 0.5, a trajectory consistent with difficulty in higher-order reasoning.
+Conversely, the Low-Intelligence (red) agents have a similar price trajectory that converges to 0.75 in both Hard and Very Hard, even though the true value is 1 in the former and 0 in the latter.
+This demonstrates that any apparent `success' in complex structures is an artifact of noisy trading rather than sophisticated interactive reasoning.

 Our results confirm the hypothesis that neither communication nor strategic prompting significantly influences information aggregation.
-The main effect of Comments Allowed is statistically insignificant in the OLS model ($\beta=0.191,p>0.47$), as well as in the median and tail-risk quantile regressions.
-Similarly, the Strategic Prompt coefficient is statistically indistinguishable from zero ($\beta=-0.053,p>0.9$).
-This lack of significance holds even when controlling for interaction effects with duration, suggesting that the core aggregation mechanism is robust to these variations. \footnote{To ensure that our null results regarding communication and strategic prompting were not due to low statistical power, we conducted a sensitivity analysis.
-With a sample size of N=1,772 and a model specification with 19 predictors, our design possesses 80\% power to detect an effect size ($f^2$) as small as 0.012 at the 5\% significance level.
-This corresponds to a minimum detectable increase in ${\mathbb R}^2$ of approximately 0.012.
-In other words, if strategic behavior or communication explained even 1.2\% of the variance in market outcomes, our analysis would have detected it.
-The fact that these coefficients remain statistically insignificant suggests that their influence on information aggregation is not merely unobserved, but practically negligible.}
+The main effect of Comments Allowed is statistically insignificant in the OLS model ($\beta=-0.191,p>0.47$), as well as in the median and tail-risk quantile regressions.
+Similarly, the Strategic Prompt coefficient is statistically indistinguishable from zero ($\beta=0.053,p>0.8$).
+This lack of significance holds even when controlling for interaction effects with duration, suggesting that the core aggregation mechanism is robust to these variations.

+\begin{Result} Information aggregation is unaffected by prompting AI agents to be strategic or myopic. \end{Result}

 \begin{Result} Information aggregation is unaffected by allowing AI agents to post public comments. \end{Result}